processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## dump

-Dump the database to a text file
+Dump the Mnesia database to a text file

 __Arguments:__